If you’re transporting children in a vehicle on our roads you need

 All approved child restraints will display standard markings to show they have been approved (please see below for details).

-If the child is aged five to seven years you must use an approved child restraint if there's one available and if it's appropriate for the child's age and size.
+If the child is aged 7 years you must use an approved child restraint if one is available in the vehicle and if it is appropriate for the child’s age and size.
 Otherwise they must use a safety belt if one is available.
 If there are no child restraints or safety belts available, they must travel in the back seat.